builab/DomainFit/example/example.md

 # DomainFit example

-## Goal: Find the domain fitted inside density2.mrc
+## Goal: Find the identity of the domain beloging to [density2.mrc](density2.mrc)

 ## Step 1: Download the AlphaFold model from AFDB

 Fetching AlphaFold PDBs from a list of UniprotID.
-The `list_protein.csv` is a shortened list with 164 proteins.
+The [`list_protein.csv`](list_protein.csv) is a shortened list with 164 proteins.
 The output will be all the PDB models downloaded from AFDB in the pdb_files directory

 	getAlphaFoldPDBs.py --ilist list_proteins.csv --odir pdb_files